the old fortress in Baiona provides stellar views of the Vigo Estuary

 Walking along the seaside promenade in Baiona

-Baiona (also Bayona in Spanish) is a seaside town located in the Pontevedra Province of the autonomous region of Galicia Spain.
+Baiona (also Bayona in Spanish) is a seaside town located in the Pontevedra Province of the autonomous region of Galicia, Spain.
 The town has a population of around 12,000 people.
 However, in the sunny summer months, when domestic tourism booms, the typically quiet seaside city can triple in size.

 Baiona sits at the southern mouth of the Vigo Estuary and is around 30 minutes from Vigo.

 Vigo is the most populous city in Galicia and is how most visitors will access Bayona.
-Vigo is also a cruise port city so there are a few private excursions to Baiona and nearby villages like this one.
+Vigo is also a cruise port city, so there are a few private excursions to Baiona and nearby villages like this one.

 There is no airport in Baiona, but the Vigo Airport is the closest airport to the seaside village.
-Vigo is also connected to places like Santiago de Compostela by regional Renfe trains.

 Car to Baiona

-I picked up my car from the Santiago de Compostela Airport after arriving as a pilgrim in Santiago de Compostela.
-On this short road trip, I explored the Celtic ruins at Castro de Santa Trega, hiked a beautiful route around some of Galicia’s iconic stone mills, and spent time in charming Cambados village and the overlooked Island of Arousa.
+On this short road trip, I explored the Celtic ruins at Castro de Santa Trega, hiked a beautiful route around some of Galicia’s iconic stone mills, and spent time in the Albariño wine capital of Cambados village.
+I also went to explore the nearby and overlooked Island of Arousa.

 Bus to Baiona

-🚌 Bus Vigo to Baiona | Departure Location: Vigo Intermodal | Bus: XG883 | Average One-Way Bus Fare: €2.30 Duration: +/- 30 minutes | Check the current bus schedule
+🚌 Bus Vigo to Baiona | Departure Location: Vigo Intermodal | Bus: XG883, Lugove Company | Average One-Way Bus Fare: €2.35 Duration: +/- 1 hour 10 minutes |Check the current bus schedule

 Baiona & The Camino da Costa (Portugués)